UAVmatrix/uavcast-pro-translations/Readme.md

   }
 ```

-* when you ahve completed the file, upload it to your forked version on github.
+* when you have completed the file, upload it to your forked version on github.
 * then go to [https://github.com/UAVmatrix/uavcast-pro-translations](https://github.com/UAVmatrix/uavcast-pro-translations) and press merge request.

 * Or you can send the file to uavmatrix@uavmatrix.com